AWS Security Pillar: A Well-Architected Cloud Environment

 - Implement a strong identity foundation: Ensure that core security principles are followed, such as the principle of least privilege and the principle of separation of duties.
 It is exceedingly difficult to control access between applications, users, devices, and resources.
-Having solid policies and processes that define centralized identity management and authentication methodologies other than static credentials, such as passwords, is crucial.
+Having solid policies and processes that define centralised identity management and authentication methodologies other than static credentials, such as passwords, is crucial.
 Controlling access can be difficult, and you must be diligent in watching over configurations (or have automation in place to do this for you) to ensure that Amazon Simple Storage Services (Amazon S3) buckets haven’t been granted ‘Full_Control’, for example.

 - Enable traceability: When it comes to security incidents, the most important thing is knowing that an incident has occurred.
 Log collection and analysis, as well as metric tracking, are essential here.
 For example, enabling user activity logging on something like Amazon Redshift is a step in the right direction.

-- Automate security best practices: It is human nature to make mistakes, but when it comes to security, every point that requires human interaction increases the chance of a security breach.
+- Automate security best practises: It is human nature to make mistakes, but when it comes to security, every point that requires human interaction increases the chance of a security breach.
 When possible, it is always best to automate security controls to lessen the odds of an error occurring and enable more rapid expansion while controlling costs.

 - Keep people away from customer data: The more access granted, the more likely an account will be compromised.
 With so many data regulations, direct access to customer data needs to be tightly controlled.

 - Prepare for security events: It will happen.
 There will most likely be a breach or compromise.
 Have teams and procedures in place to respond to those incidents.
 From detection to recovery, the more automated the tools are, more effective the teams will be that rely on them.
 A good starting point is to ensure you have the right subscribers to Amazon Simple Notification Service (SNS) messages.
 This is to ensure the right people get the messages and the wrong do not.